carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 ~~~
 {: .language-python}

-For comparison, we'll create a decision tree estimator, find out the score and visualise the classification space.
+For comparison, we'll create a single decision tree estimator, find out the score and visualise the classification space.

 ~~~
 from sklearn.tree import DecisionTreeClassifier